julianxhokaxhiu/pushy/README.md

 - Uses CSS transforms & transitions.
 - Smooth performance on mobile devices.
 - jQuery animation fallback for IE 7 - 9.
-- Menu closes when a link is selected.
+- Menu closes when a link has <code>closePushy</code> class and it is pressed/clicked.
 - Menu closes when the site overlay is selected.
 - It's responsive!